 How To Get Rid Of Bloating?

-Now that you know some of the culprits and causes of stomach bloat, what are some ways in which you can reduce bloating, or prevent bloating from happening so often?
+Now that you know some of the culprits and causes of stomach bloat, dive into how to get rid of bloating, reduce it, or prevent bloating from happening so often.

 1. Drink More Water